Flipper-Community/flipper-community-wiki/flip-wiki/docs/faq-general.md

 **No**.

-<u>Those shops are run by scalpers/unauthorized resellers</u>, so you will be charged more money than the device is worth or potentially scammed.
+^^Those shops are run by scalpers/unauthorized resellers^^, so you will be charged more money than the device is worth or potentially scammed.

 Additionally, you **will lose your device's warranty** by buying from these shops.